Woutitit/woutitit.github.io/in-depth/compression-limiting-clipping.md

 That doesn't mean a compressor isn't used in synths.
 For example a multiband compressor or an extreme multiband compressor like OTT we can use since it will compress a certain band while it leaves others alone.
 In this case there will be a difference because frequencies are being compressed differently.
 Often this is used to compress the highs a bit more to bring out the harmonics a bit louder and have that bite in it.

-So in essence, a compressor *in the tradional sense* isn't used nearly as much as it is on recordings, (unprocessed samples), real-sample VSTs, but as a means of *effect* like transient processing or making it brighter it has its uses on synths too of course.
+So in essence, a compressor *in the tradional sense* isn't used nearly as much as it is on recordings, (unprocessed samples), real-sample VSTs, but as a means of *effect* like transient processing or making it brighter (or sidechain compression) it has its uses on synths too of course.